soorajabraham1/Sentiment_Analysis_NLP/README.md

 * Nltk and textblob for text analysis.
 * Re for regular expressions and,
 * Tweepy for extracting tweets from Twitter API.
-### Setup
+### Things done
+* About scraping data from social media websites.
+* The tweepy library for extracting tweets from twitter API.
+* About the nltk and textblob libraries.
+* How regular expressions are used in text analysis.
+* How to clean the textual data.
+* What sentiment analysis is and how to find the sentiment of any text data.

 ### Status

-Things done

-About scraping data from social media websites.
-The tweepy library for extracting tweets from twitter API.
-About the nltk and textblob libraries.
-How regular expressions are used in text analysis.
-How to clean the textual data.
-What sentiment analysis is and how to find the sentiment of any text data.

-Pandas for dataframe manipulations.
-Matplotlib for data visualization.
-Nltk and textblob for text analysis.
-Re for regular expressions and,
-Tweepy for extracting tweets from Twitter API.

 Tweepy is a python library for accessing the Twitter API.
 It is great for simple automation and creating twitter bots.